Poster Girl (album): Promotional single

 "Look What You've Done" was released as the album's only promotional single on 22 February 2021.

 Release and promotion

-Larsson shared the cover art of the album in 8 January 2021, and revealed the track listing on social media on 10 February 2021.
-The deluxe edition of the album entitled the “Summer Edition” was released on May 21, 2021 including two new songs and multiple new versions of past songs.
+Larsson shared the cover art of the album on 8 January 2021, and revealed the track listing on social media on 10 February 2021.
+The deluxe edition of the album entitled the "Summer Edition" was released on May 21, 2021, including two new songs and multiple new versions of past songs.

 To promote the record, Larsson held an online concert on 8 March 2021 for International Women's Day, in partnership with IKEA and presented by Live Nation.
-To celebrate the release of the “Summer Edition” of the album she held a virtual album release party on Roblox on May 21, 2021 with reruns airing throughout that weekend.
+To celebrate the release of the "Summer Edition" of the album she held a virtual album release party on Roblox on May 21, 2021, with reruns airing throughout that weekend.
 Larsson embarked on the Poster Girl Tour in support of the album in November 2021.

 Critical reception

 At Metacritic, which assigns a normalised to reviews from professional publications, Poster Girl has an average score of 72 out of 100, based on nine reviews, indicating "generally favourable reviews".

 Writing for NME, Nick Levine described the album as a "catchy and characterful" one, that "feels like a job well done", while DIY's Emma Swann called the album "pure pop escapism".
 Robin Murray of Clash wrote that Poster Girl is "not all perfect", but an "entertaining" album.
 Ludovic Hunter-Tilney of the Financial Times described the songs as "nimble and breezy", though said that the album "leaves one impatient for more".